notlfish/times-article-clone/README.md

 ## Getting Started

-Open index.html in an web browser to see the content of the project.
+Open index.html in an web browser to see the content of the project Or look at a live version at https://notlfish.github.io/times-article-clone/

 ## Authors